onlinecity/gatewayapi-docs/docs/rest.rst

    The root element can be either a dict with a single SMS or a list of SMS'es.

    :<json string class: Default 'standard'.
-The message class, 'standard' or 'premium', to use for this request.
+The message class, 'standard', 'premium' or 'secret' to use for this request.
 If specified it must be the same for all messages in the request.
+The secret class can be used to blur the message content you send, used for very sensitive data.
+It is priced as premium and uses the same routes, which ensures end to end encryption of your messages.
+Access to the secret class will be very strictly controlled.
    :<json string message: The content of the SMS, *always* specified in UTF-8 encoding, which we will transcode depending on the "encoding" field.
 The default is the usual :term:`GSM 03.38` encoding.
 Required unless payload is specified.
    :<json string sender: Up to 11 alphanumeric characters, or 15 digits, that will be shown as the sender of the SMS.
    :<json integer sendtime: Unix timestamp (seconds since epoch) to schedule message sending at certain time.